 Choose “I don’t have an online login to this account” when you add an account manually.

-Click on the account you just added and then click on Holdings.
+Go back to the account you just added and then click on Holdings.
 Now you can add holdings with the ticker symbols and the numbers of shares. eMoney will update the account values with daily share prices but if the holdings and the numbers of shares change, you’ll have to update them manually, whereas linked accounts are automatically updated daily.

-(Optional) Link Spending Accounts
+Link Spending Accounts (Optional)

 Full View also supports linking bank accounts and credit cards to track spending.
 Because most people don’t go to a financial advisor for advice on budgeting and spending, I suspect these features aren’t a high priority in eMoney.
 It works better if your spending accounts are at large banks such as Chase or Bank of America, but don’t expect bells and whistles.